johnwvmw/open-vm-tools/publish-13.0.0.md

   - The vm-support script has been updated to collect the open-vm-tools log files from the Linux guest and information from the systemd journal.

-  - A Github pull request has been integrated.
+  - Github pull requests has been integrated and issues fixed.
 Please see the Resolved Issues section of the Release Notes.

 - For  a more complete list of issues addressed in this release, see the[What's New](https://github.com/vmware/open-vm-tools/blob/stable-13.0.0/ReleaseNotes.md#whatsnew) and[Resolved Issues ](https://github.com/vmware/open-vm-tools/blob/stable-13.0.0/ReleaseNotes.md#resolved-issues) section of the Release Notes.